 Frey Ranch and Churchill Vineyards: Building a brand for Nevada’s first commercial estate distillery

-With a long-rooted history in Nevada agriculture, the Frey family owns and operates a 1,200-acre farm in Churchill County, Nev., growing wheat, corn, barley, rye, alfafa and oats.
+With a long-rooted history in Nevada agriculture, the Frey family owns and operates a 1,200-acre farm in Churchill County, Nev., growing wheat, corn, barley, rye, alfalfa and oats.
 In 2001, the Frey family began creating wines with grapes grown right on Frey Ranch.
 For more than a decade, Churchill Vineyards Estate Winery has produced high quality white wines such as Gewürztraminers, Semillon Chardonnays and Rieslings in addition to a line of red wines with grapes grown in another region.

 In 2013, owner Colby Frey, and his wife, Ashley, set out to build a distillery right on Frey Ranch that would accomplish their dreams of becoming spirit-makers, specifically making vodka, gin and bourbon whiskey.
-However, while the Churchill Vineyards brand was locally-known, the brand – both in name and appearance – didn’t accurately represent the future of Frey Ranch and would not provide the brand with the national notoriety that the products would deserve.
+However, while the Churchill Vineyards brand was locally known, the brand – both in name and appearance – didn’t accurately represent the future of Frey Ranch and would not provide the brand with the national notoriety that the products would deserve.

 Since the Freys began working with Argentum Partners partner Mike Draper in 2013, he and his firm helped them with brand identity and the initial efforts to market the product locally.
 However, after growing the brand and gaining notoriety, the challenge became making Frey spirits a staple nationally for craft products.
 Furthermore, because the Freys were focused on building a world-class operation, the Argentum Partners team focused on garnering the notoriety the brand deserved on a small-budget.